-- 1. Southern rust and or northern corn leaf blight are not present or threatening. - 2.
-In the absence of northern corn leaf blight, the grower has planted a variety that is resistant to southern rust AND only the resistance is believed to protect against the strains of rust present in the state. - 3.
-Environmental conditions, such has drought, have already greatly reduced the yield potential in a field.
+- 1. Southern rust and/or northern corn leaf blight are not present or threatening. - 2.
+In absence of northern corn leaf blight, the grower plants a variety resistant to southern rust AND only the resistance is believed to protect against strains of rust present in state. - 3.
+Environmental conditions, such as drought, have already greatly reduced the yield potential in a field.